best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Tests should be run whenever you make changes to your project.
 This ensures that changes do not break the existing, intended functionality of your code.
 When tests fail, you should endeavour to fix these before adding these changes to a stable or production version of your code.
+Once one test breaks in a system, human nature finds it easy to permit more breakages - ["broken window"](https://en.wikipedia.org/wiki/Broken_windows_theory) theory.

 If you have intentionally altered the functionality of your code, this will likely break existing tests.
 Failing tests here are a good reminder that your should update your documentation and tests to reflect the new functionality.